 Harry Connick, Jr. On Stage - Theater Credits, Bio and Tickets

-Connick, Jr. began learning the keyboard at the age of three and began playing publicly at the age of five.
-By the age of ten, he had already performed with the New Orleans Symphony Orchestra and had recorded with a local jazz band.
+Connick began learning the keyboard at age 3 and began playing publicly at age 5.
+By the age of 10, he had already performed with the New Orleans Symphony Orchestra and had recorded with a local jazz band.
 In New Orleans, he attended Jesuit High School, Isidore Newman School, Lakeview School, and the New Orleans Center for Creative Arts, and he would finally move to New York City to study at Hunter College and the Manhattan School of Music.
-After signing with Columbia Record, he released his first eponymous (instrumental) album in 1987 and followed it up with “20” in 1988, which also featured his vocals, achieving Platinum status.
+After signing with Columbia Records, he released his first eponymous instrumental album in 1987 and followed it up with 20 in 1988, which also featured his vocals, achieving platinum status.

 In the music industry, he is ranked among the top 60 bestselling male artists in the United States and has earned more number one albums than any other artist in the history of the U.S. jazz charts.
 He has won Grammy Awards for 1990’s We Are in Love, 2001’s Songs I Heard, and his 1989 soundtrack to When Harry Met Sally… and has earned 14 Grammy nominations, including nods for 1991’s Blue Light, Red Light, 1999’s Come by Me, 2004’s Only You, 2006’s Harry on Broadway, Act I, 2009’s Your Songs, and 2011’s In Concert on Broadway.